SportWizard/Learning/README.md

 # Learning

-Notes:
+Note:
 - There could be incorrect information
-- There could be incorrect grammar and spelling mistakes
+- There could be incorrect grammars and spelling mistakes
+- Notes are best viewed using an application called Obsidian